 Javier Folgar joined Bat Conservation International in October 2018.
 As the Director of Communications, he’s dedicated to conserving the world’s bats and their ecosystems to ensure a healthy planet.

-Javier currently serves on the board for Altruistic Odyssey, is a volunteer for the Catholic Fellowship of Frederick, and is a member of the Public Relations Society of America.
-During his free time, Javier is a competitive swimmer for the Tsunami US Master swim team and enjoys hiking on the weekends with his lab.
+Javier previously served on the board for Altruistic Odyssey.
+He is currently a member of the Public Relations Society of America and the American Marketing Society.
+During his free time, Javier is a triathlete and enjoys hiking on the weekends with his lab.